-Recommended Posters: Sunday evening, posters 160-179 "Nudges and De-biasing"
+Recommended Posters: Sunday evening, posters 161-180 "Nudges and De-biasing"

-The Hidden Cost of Soft Paternalism
+The Good is the Enemy of the Best: The Hidden Cost of Soft Paternalism

 Hagmann, David (Carnegie Mellon University); Ho, Emily (Fordham University); Loewenstein, George (Carnegie Mellon University)

 Nudges appear virtually costless, preserving people's freedom to choose differently than a (potentially misinformed) policymaker.
 We propose, however, that they can have an indirect cost: when heavy-handed and painful policies may be needed, nudges can provide the promise of a lower cost 'quick fix,' undermining support for more effective policies.
 In a series of five studies, we show that people perceive nudges as less painful alternatives, rather than complements.
 When nudges are introduced as options, they diminish support for more effective standard policies.
 We replicate our findings with alumni of a policy school, suggesting that this effect generalizes to experts.